cheminfo/eln-docs/docs/40_physical_chemistry/permeability/README.md

 $$
 J = -D \frac{\partial \phi}{\partial x}
 $$
-Where $J$ is the flux, $D$ is the mass diffusivity and $\phi$ is the concentration of gas.
-The above equation can be approximate by the relation
+Where $J$ is the flux, $D$ is the mass diffusivity, and $\phi$ is the concentration of gas.
+The above equation can be approximated by the relation

 $$
 J = -D \frac{(C_2 - C_1)}{\delta}